 You should contact the Patient Registry if you:

-- do not have a family doctor and would like to register for one;
+- do not have a family doctor or nurse practitioner and would like to register for one;

-- have moved within the province and are looking for a family doctor in your new area;
+- have moved within the province and are looking for a family doctor or nurse practitioner in your new area;

 - are currently on the Patient Registry and your contact information has changed; or